Bachelor of Fine Arts in Musical Theatre

 EMBARK ON A LIFE OF PERFORMANCE

-For those aspiring to a career in Musical Theatre, Kent State offers a program designed to train talented young men and women in an intensive interdisciplinary study of music, theatre, and dance.
-In recent years, there has been an increased demand in the professional world for trained singer/actors who have well-developed movement and vocal skills as well as dancers who can project their voices, establish a believable character, and "sell" a musical number.
-Kent State's Musical Theatre program was created to train such "total performers," who feel comfortable with today's diverse musical forms and demands.
+For those aspiring to a career in Musical Theatre, Kent State offers a program designed to train talented young people in an intensive interdisciplinary study of music, theatre, and dance.
+Kent State's Musical Theatre program trains performers to feel comfortable with today's diverse musical forms and demands.

 In addition students are required to participate in co-curricular productions prepared for the public.
 Musical theatre students will be evaluated at the end of their freshman, sophomore, and junior years to help them review past accomplishments and set future goals.

 Kent State's Musical Theatre BFA program has alumni in New York, Chicago, and California, as well as some who are furthering their training in MFA programs throughout the United States.
 We at Kent State firmly believe that our Musical Theatre program offers solid intellectual training for the dedicated future theatre artist.
 We also work hard to further the growth of our program and students.

 The faculty of this program is comprised of members from each specific performance discipline.
 Working together, they train students within the structures of each individual art form while they facilitate the student's understanding of each specific art's unique interdependency within the Musical Theatre format.